Government Agencies: Franchise

 New York’s preference for personal liability of the largest shareholders is deeply rooted in history, going back to a time in the 19th century when employees had far less protection than they do today.
 This is explained in a fascinating 1962 Fordham Law Review article.

-I serve as a member of the Executive Committee of the New York State Bar Association’s Business Law Section and as the chair of the Section’s Legislative Affairs Committee.
+I served as a member of the Executive Committee of the New York State Bar Association’s Business Law Section and also as the chair of the Section’s Legislative Affairs Committee.
 As such, I can report that at its meeting of May 15, 2015, the Executive Committee decided to oppose extending BCL Section 630 to foreign corporations and, in fact, to propose a total repeal of Section 630.

 At that meeting, the Executive Committee also decided to propose repeal of a related law that New York quietly enacted at the end of 2014 and came as a great shock to New York business lawyers, who had no prior warning.
 The governor signed into law December 29, 2014, legislation that amended the New York Labor Law to increase penalties for employers’ failure to comply with certain provisions of the Wage Theft Prevention Act.
 The shock is that this legislation also amended Section 609 of the New York Limited Liability Company Law to make the ten members of a LLC with the largest percentage ownership interest personally liable for employee wages and salaries.
 (See Section 11 of A08106.)
 Chapter 537 of 2014 effected this change by adding subdivisions (c) and (d) to Section 609.
 The Executive Committee now proposes the repeal of subdivisions (c) and (d) of Section 609.